AbHE: All Attention-based Homography Estimation: Experiments

 \subsection{Dataset}

 In this paper, we validate our method in the benchmark synthetic dataset for deep homography estimation, Warped MS-COCO.The dataset contains 100,000 train images, and 10,000 test images, and is generated by MS-COCO~\cite{lin2014microsoft}.
+Also, we validate our method in a real dataset, UDIS-D, which is a dataset proposed in ~\cite{nie2021unsupervised} for image alignment and image stitching.
+The dataset contains 10,440 training images and 1,106 testing images.